 Reference no. | N2378[6] |

-San Francisco State is classified among "R2: Doctoral Universities – High research activity."[11]
-It's also an Hispanic-serving institution (HSI) and is eligible to be designated as an Asian American Native American Pacific Islander serving institution (AANAPISI).
+SF State is classified among "R2: Doctoral Universities – High research activity."[12]
+It is also a designated Hispanic-serving institution (HSI) and Asian American Native American Pacific Islander serving institution (AANAPISI).[13]

 In 1857, the San Francisco Board of Education created the San Francisco Weekly Normal School,[13][14] also known as the Minns' Evening Normal School.[15]
 In 1862, it became the California State Normal School, the first postsecondary institution established by the state.[14]
 Only six students were enrolled on its first day.
 By 1866, enrollment had increased to 384.[16]